 Bundaberg Botanic Gardens & playground

 The Bundaberg Botanic Gardens and playground are one of the best things you can do when you visit Bundaberg.
-There are so many different things you can do at the gardens, and we’ve got a whole article about it that is coming really soon!
-Bookmark our website to remind you to come back!
-(Spolier alert: Your kids will love the playground!
+There are so many different things you can do at the gardens, and we’ve got a whole article about the Bundaberg Botanic Gardens here.
+(Spoiler alert: your kids will ove the playground!)

 Address: 6 Mount Perry Rd, Bundaberg North QLD

-The Basin rock pools for swimming at Begara
+The Basin rock pools for swimming at Bargara

-The whole of the Begara foreshore is a fantastic place to visit with kids.
+The whole of the Bargara foreshore is a fantastic place to visit with kids.

 The Basin rock pools are an epic place to visit with the kids and not that far from Bundaberg.
 The sand is perfect for sandcastles and digging holes.
 We saw a giant hole that was 2 meters deep and 3 meters wide!
 The kids loved playing in it.